Building a new financial plan.

 Inheritance Financial Advisors

 We specialize in helping people who have or are going to inherit money.
-We are known nationally for our expertise in helping clients manage sudden wealth.
-If you are anticipating an inheritance in an amount that is making you uneasy or are feeling pressure because of the responsibility and are not sure what to do, we can help you get back in control and feeling confident and secure.
+We are known nationally for our experience in helping clients manage sudden wealth.
+If you are anticipating an inheritance in an amount that is making you uneasy or are feeling pressure because of the responsibility and are not sure what to do, we can help you get back in control and feeling confident.

 Clients who have inherited come to us looking for immediate clarity into what they have and a clear plan on how to preserve and manage their wealth going forward.
 We have created an individualized process which addresses each area of their finances.
 There are many legal, financial, and tax implications surrounding an inheritance that we can help you address.
 We work closely with our client’s other tax and legal advisors, or if they don’t have other advisors, we can help them build their team and make sure all of the issues have been addressed.